The ‘Simple Sabotage Field Manual’ will make you question your coworkers’ loyalties

-In 2008, the United States government declassified a World War II-era field manual from the Office of Strategic Services, the forerunner to the modern CIA.
-Published in 1944, its intent was to show ordinary citizens of any country how easy it could be for anyone to hamper the efforts of an enemy operation.
-The doctrine of “simple sabotage,” as it was called, did not require specialized tools or equipment, could be done by individuals, and incurred very little risk to anyone involved.
+In 2008, the United States government declassified a World War II-era document from the Office of Strategic Services, the forerunner to the modern CIA, titled the “Simple Sabotage Field Manual.”
+Published in 1944, it was intended to show ordinary citizens of any country how easy it was for anyone to hamper an enemy operation.
+The doctrine of “simple sabotage,” as it was called, did not require specialized tools or equipment, could be carried out by individuals, and posed minimal risk to anyone involved.

 There were two kinds of simple sabotage.
 The first was destructive and used everyday objects readily available in civilian life.
-The manual suggests slashing tires, starting fires and short-circuiting electrical systems.
-The second type of simple sabotage is one that any worker can relate to, from the office to the factory floor, and it might make some people wonder if their coworkers are OSS saboteurs.
+The manual suggests slashing tires, starting fires, and short-circuiting electrical systems.
+The second type of simple sabotage is one any worker can relate to—from the office to the factory floor—and it might make some people wonder whether their coworkers are OSS saboteurs.

 “This type of activity,” the manual reads, “is frequently responsible for accidents, delays, and general obstruction even under normal conditions.
 The potential saboteur should discover what types of faulty decisions and the operations are normally found in this kind of work and should then devise his sabotage so as to enlarge that “margin for error.”